 There is no empirical evidence that having direct representation on the Council necessarily increases a constituency’s mission clarity, membership, or contributions to GNSO work.

 Moving across the board to a constituency rather than stakeholder group model for the election of Councilors would undermine the rationale for doing policy work and agreeing positions at the stakeholder group level.
-So, for example, the NCSG would likely operate more like the CSG, with each constituency being responsible for fully participating in all processes and crafting its own positions on all issues rather than benefitting from the efforts of its stakeholder group partners.
+Each constituency is then responsible for fully participating in all processes and crafting its own positions on all issues rather than benefitting from the efforts of its stakeholder group partners.
 This would be illuminating, but whether it would really increase effectiveness is rather uncertain.

 Westlake’s recommendation would do much to strengthen the construction of tribal silos, perhaps now with moats surrounding them.
-In NCSG’s case, members who are in both constituencies or neither might feel compelled to “choose sides,” and the current low-level differences would probably become reified as the high-level tensions Westlake purports to detect and remediate.

 Moreover, the assumed linkage between constituency representation and effectiveness definitely does not apply with regard to the GNSO’s primary function of policy development because participation in working groups is open to all regardless of seats on the Council.
 This is vitally important to how the bottom-up multi-stakeholder process of the GNSO’s PDP works.
 Openness to membership and participation in PDP working groups is not limited to members of GNSO SGs and Cs.
 GNSO PDP working group membership is open to anyone, whether they are affiliated with the GNSO, any other SO/AC of ICANN, in addition to completely unaffiliated individuals/organizations that wish to participate in gTLD policy development at ICANN.
 Working group members who are not members of a GNSO SG/C are fully a part of the working group policy development process and consensus building of policy recommendations made to the GNSO Council.